cloud-copilot/iam-expand/README.md

 ## Only Valid Values
 `expandIamActions` intends to only return valid actual actions, if any invalid values are passed in such as an invalid format or a service/action that does not exist, they will be left out of the output.
 There are options to override this behavior.

+Any escaped unicode characters will be converted to their original character as part of the process.
+So `s3:\\u0067et*` will be converted to `s3:Get*` before processing.
+Even something like `s3:\\u0067etBucket` will be converted to `s3:GetBucket` even though it has no wildcards..

 ## Options
 `expandIamActions` an optional second argument that is an object with the following options: